Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Flora Hill-Spring Gully's median income among taxpayers was $51,179 and average income stood at $66,943 in the financial year 2022.
-These figures are higher than those for Rest of Vic., which were $48,741 and $60,693 respectively.
-Based on a Wage Price Index growth of 12.16% since the financial year 2022, current estimates would be approximately $57,402 (median) and $75,083 (average) as of September 2025.
-According to census data, household, family and personal incomes in Flora Hill-Spring Gully rank modestly, between the 34th and 43rd percentiles.
-The income bracket of $1,500 - 2,999 dominated with 32.8% of residents (3,141 people), consistent with broader trends across the region showing 30.3% in the same category.
-After housing costs, 86.0% of income remained for other expenses and the area's SEIFA income ranking placed it in the 5th decile.
+The Flora Hill - Spring Gully SA2 had a median income among taxpayers of $51,179 and an average income of $66,943 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+These figures are slightly above national averages.
+In comparison, Rest of Vic.'s median and average incomes were $48,741 and $60,693 respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimated current incomes would be approximately $57,402 (median) and $75,083 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Flora Hill - Spring Gully rank modestly, between the 33rd and 42nd percentiles.
+The income bracket of $1,500 - 2,999 has 32.8% of residents (3,141 people), which is consistent with broader regional trends showing 30.3% in the same category.
+After housing expenses, 86.0% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income